-Mary Gleason, NP (Family Nurse Practitioner) will complete medical screening for research participants.
+Mary Gleason, NP (Family Nurse Practitioner) provides medical screening for research participants.
 She has experience caring for patients with hematologic and oncologic malignancies across the continuum of care.
 She also has experience providing supportive care and education involving clinical research protocols in the bone marrow transplant setting.
-Ms. Gleason received her undergraduate degrees in journalism and nursing from Northwestern University and University of Virginia, and her master of science in nursing from Georgetown University.
+Ms. Gleason received her undergraduate degrees in journalism and nursing from Northwestern University and the University of Virginia, respectively, and her master of science in nursing from Georgetown University.

-Jennifer Sween, MS (Exercise Physiologist) develops and conducts exercise interventions for clinical trials which focus on physical activity and cancer risk and prevention.
+Jennifer Hicks, MS (Certified Cancer Exercise Specialist) develops and conducts exercise interventions for clinical trials which focus on physical activity and cancer risk and prevention.
 She also helps to create community-based exercise programs designed to reduce cancer disparities among the underserved and ethnic minority populations.
-Ms Sween received her MS in exercise physiology at Howard University.
+Ms. Hicks received her MS in exercise physiology from Howard University and her second MS in Tumor Biology from Georgetown University.

-Vivian Watkins (Research Coordinator) is responsible for coordinating and implementing recruitment strategies for the Office of Minority Health and Health Disparities Research as well as the Capitol Breast Care Center.
-As a DC native she is particularly interested in increasing awareness regarding health disparities and minority research as it related to participation in clinical trials and research studies in the Washington, DC area.
-She aids in fostering the offices relationship with the surrounding community as well as increasing its visibility through her participation in various health fairs, community church sponsored events, and health education workshops.
-Ms. Watkins has over 10 years of experience in cancer and tobacco research at Howard University Cancer Center.
+Vivian Watkins (Research Coordinator) is responsible for coordinating and implementing recruitment strategies for the Office of Minority Health and Health Disparities Research as well as the Capital Breast Care Center.
+As a DC native, she is particularly interested in increasing awareness regarding health disparities and minority research and increasing participation in clinical trials and research studies.
+She aids in fostering the offices' relationship with the surrounding community as well as increasing its visibility through her participation in various health fairs, community church sponsored events, and health education workshops.
+Ms. Watkins has over 10 years of experience in cancer and tobacco research.